dhthwy/r/README.md

 # r

+"Bamboo stakes really suck.

+My design worked well - secured it by anchoring it with a line in a triangle.

+But a little wind gust snapped it right at the soil line.

+What no one tells you is that bamboo sucks as a garden stake.

+It rots in the ground then snaps in a few weeks.

+I should've known that, but I figured it would last me the season.

+I asked AI if my setup was sound to handle wind gusts up to 40mph, and of course, it told me it was good.

+Then when I told it the bamboo snapped it replied 'oh, sorry I didn't inform you that bamboo rots quick in wet soil.'

+Imagine having a surgeon consult with an AI instead of a senior expert.
+'Oh.
+I didn't tell you everything.
+Sorry your patient died.'

+Health care is safe from AI.
+"

+---

 "It's alright.
 I'm a hobo now.
 I'll be dead before I reach the streets though.

 I was sort of happy, for a time.
 I thought maybe I wasn't going to be alone anymore.